Field Note #005: The Digital Perimeter

 The ultimate aim of the Digital Perimeter is not secrecy; it is Agency.

-When you operate on standard, ad-supported platforms, your perception of reality is subtly altered by algorithms designed to maximize engagement.
-A mind whose perception is shaped by external systems cannot hold position under volatility.
+When you operate on standard, ad-supported platforms, your perception of reality is subtly altered.
+Algorithmic feeds reward reactivity over planning by design.
+They compress time horizons, fragment attention, and train pattern-matching on noise rather than signal.
+A mind conditioned by these inputs cannot hold its position under volatility.

 By locking down your digital perimeter, you are not just protecting your assets.
 You are protecting your Cognition.